OpenGVLab/InternImage/README.md

   author={Wang, Wenhai and Dai, Jifeng and Chen, Zhe and Huang, Zhenhang and Li, Zhiqi and Zhu, Xizhou and Hu, Xiaowei and Lu, Tong and Lu, Lewei and Li, Hongsheng and others}, journal={arXiv preprint arXiv:2211.05778}, year={2022}
 }

-@inproceedings{zhu2022uni,
-  title={Uni-perceiver: Pre-training unified architecture for generic perception for zero-shot and few-shot tasks}, author={Zhu, Xizhou and Zhu, Jinguo and Li, Hao and Wu, Xiaoshi and Li, Hongsheng and Wang, Xiaohua and Dai, Jifeng}, booktitle={CVPR}, pages={16804--16815}, year={2022}
-}

-@article{zhu2022uni,
-  title={Uni-perceiver-moe: Learning sparse generalist models with conditional moes}, author={Zhu, Jinguo and Zhu, Xizhou and Wang, Wenhai and Wang, Xiaohua and Li, Hongsheng and Wang, Xiaogang and Dai, Jifeng}, journal={arXiv preprint arXiv:2206.04674}, year={2022}
-}

-@article{li2022uni,
-  title={Uni-Perceiver v2: A Generalist Model for Large-Scale Vision and Vision-Language Tasks}, author={Li, Hao and Zhu, Jinguo and Jiang, Xiaohu and Zhu, Xizhou and Li, Hongsheng and Yuan, Chun and Wang, Xiaohua and Qiao, Yu and Wang, Xiaogang and Wang, Wenhai and others}, journal={arXiv preprint arXiv:2211.09808}, year={2022}
-}

-@article{yang2022bevformer,
-  title={BEVFormer v2: Adapting Modern Image Backbones to Bird's-Eye-View Recognition via Perspective Supervision}, author={Yang, Chenyu and Chen, Yuntao and Tian, Hao and Tao, Chenxin and Zhu, Xizhou and Zhang, Zhaoxiang and Huang, Gao and Li, Hongyang and Qiao, Yu and Lu, Lewei and others}, journal={arXiv preprint arXiv:2211.10439}, year={2022}
-}

-@article{su2022towards,
-  title={Towards All-in-one Pre-training via Maximizing Multi-modal Mutual Information}, author={Su, Weijie and Zhu, Xizhou and Tao, Chenxin and Lu, Lewei and Li, Bin and Huang, Gao and Qiao, Yu and Wang, Xiaogang and Zhou, Jie and Dai, Jifeng}, journal={arXiv preprint arXiv:2211.09807}, year={2022}
-}

-@inproceedings{li2022bevformer,
-  title={Bevformer: Learning bird’s-eye-view representation from multi-camera images via spatiotemporal transformers}, author={Li, Zhiqi and Wang, Wenhai and Li, Hongyang and Xie, Enze and Sima, Chonghao and Lu, Tong and Qiao, Yu and Dai, Jifeng}, booktitle={ECCV}, pages={1--18}, year={2022},
-}
 ```